10 Ways of Preventing Identity Theft

 4. Don’t forget your Mobile Plan Profile –> Revisit your Mobile Profile and call your Telco Hotline for assistance in changing your profile information like security Q&A. Typically your Telco already aware of this situation and they have prepare their Callcenter to provide support to all their customers.

 6. Invest in Antivirus, Firewall and Malware Premium Product/Subscription –> If you have enough budget why not start investing to this technologies.
-YOu start saving and explore this options as will benefit you.
+You start saving and explore this options as will benefit you.
+You can contact us for Firewall & Antivirus Solution at https://www.ptech.com.ph/contact/

 7. Banking Transaction via Public Wifi is a No-No!! –> We highly recommend not to do Online Banking Transaction to any Public Wifi as hacker maybe on the lookout for this opportunity.
 Use your mobile line Data connection of your respective DSL connection instead.